 - Informed Consent and Refusal

 - Students should conduct a thorough discussion with every patient.
 This must be repeated whenever there are substantive changes or additions to the treatment plan.

 - Treatment Plan

-- The discussion should be in understandable terms and enable a reasonable patient in the patient’s position to make an informed decision regarding care, except in emergencies, when risks are unknown, commonly known or the patient waives the right of disclosure.
+- The discussion should be in understandable terms and enable a reasonable patient in the patient’s position to make an informed decision regarding care, except in emergencies, when risks are unknown, commonly known or the patient waves the right to disclosure.